 Exhibit Theaters are half-hour sessions presented by exhibiting companies.
 These sessions showcase recent developments and applications of their products, techniques, and/or services and demonstrate how the product or service is used in practical and/or clinical settings.
 These sessions are not approved for educational credits.

-ACMG Foundation Corporate Partner Insights Sessions are one-hour lunchtime sessions presented by ACMG Foundation’s Corporate Partners.
-These provide an opportunity for this group of ACMG Foundation supporters to share valuable insights into the latest industry trends, innovations and developments of their company and the in the ever-evolving landscape of genomic medicine.
+ACMG Foundation Corporate Partner Insights Sessions are one-hour lunchtime sessions presented by the ACMG Foundation’s Corporate Partners.
+These provide an opportunity for this group of ACMG Foundation supporters to share valuable insights into the latest industry trends, innovations, and developments of their company in the ever-evolving landscape of genomic medicine.
 Whether it's exploring cutting-edge technologies, new products, or sharing best practices, these sessions aim to foster collaboration between Industry and genetics professionals.
 These sessions are commercially supported activities held in conjunction with the ACMG Meeting.
 They are not awarded educational credit by ACMG.

 Target Audience